Schools shut and thousands without power as Storm Chandra hits island of Ireland

 Police said persistent rain had already led to flooding on a number of roads.

+The poor weather is expected to continue into Wednesday morning, with the Met Office issuing a yellow-level warning for ice for all of Northern Ireland between 3am and 10am.

-In the Republic of Ireland, ESB said around 20,000 homes, farms and businesses are currently without power.
+In the Republic of Ireland, ESB said around 20,000 homes, farms and businesses lost power as a result of the storm.

 Dublin Fire Brigade said it had responded to a number of flooding incidents in the city.